ryanchappell/uw-ds-350-final-project/README.md

 ## Data Files
 This zip contains four csv files (two for the Reddit front page and two for the new page).
-It is 135MB uncompressed (a slice of the original ~26GB data set).
+It is 135MB uncompressed.
+This is a slice of the original ~26GB data set which was made up of Reddit front and new page posts taken at 1 minute intervals for ~30 days.

 - data.zip